Allied Warships

 28 Feb 1944

 USS Laffey (Cdr.
-Frederick Julian Becton) departs Washington to undergo her shakedown training at Bermuda.
+Frederick Julian Becton) departed from Washington to undergo her shakedown training at Bermuda.

 4 Mar 1944

 USS Laffey (Cdr.
-Frederick Julian Becton) arrives at Bermuda.
+Frederick Julian Becton) arrived at Bermuda.

 10 Mar 1944